DakshG-pixel/Project-Decision-Tree-Implementation/README.md

 # Train the decision tree model:
 * build tree functions as the classifier in the code
-* we call fit function and Pass the training
+* we call fit function and Pass the training data
 * each node is printed in preorder fashion, the data printed is-
   * level of the node
   * the count of each class